 Hypercupremia - High Copper

-Hypercupremia is a state of high copper within the body that alters our biochemistry in such a prominent way, increasing the likelihood of neurological/behavioural alterations and mental illness.
+Hypercupremia is a state of high copper within the body that alters our biochemistry in a prominent way, increasing the likelihood of neurological/behavioural alterations and mental illness.
 It can be caused by congenital (copper transfer from mother to baby via placenta), genetic and environmental factors.
-Genetic alterations result in improper functioning of the metallothionein protein (copper binding protein), with an inabilty of the body to control copper metabolism.
-The genetically determined condition, Pyroluria, also results in high copper levels, as large quantities of zinc are depleted from the body.
+Genetic alterations result in improper functioning of the metallothionein protein (copper binding protein), with an inabiltiy of the body to control copper metabolism.
+The genetically determined condition, pyroluria, also results in high copper levels, as large quantities of zinc are depleted from the body.
 Furthermore, xeno-oestrogens, hormone therapy (oestrogen dominance), water supply, cigarette smoking, long term stress (adrenal insufficiency) and nutritional imbalance (Zinc deficiency) all contribute to high copper in the body.